Patina and Polish

 For A Sparkling Finish

-This stained glass tutorial shares expert tips on polishing and applying patina to copper foiled projects.
+This stained glass tutorial exposes the myth of polish and wax.
+In I share expert tips on polishing, applying patina and waxing copper foiled projects.
 This is the last thing to do before hanging your finished panel up for everyone to admire.
 It takes a fair bit of effort, but – as always – is worth spending time on to get a sparkling even finish.

 If you want to avoid the disappointment of white residue and an uneven finish my Stained Glass Made Perfect online class can help you.
 Take a look and see if it’s right for you here.

 Stained glass patina comes in black and copper, with each needing a slightly different process.
-These instructions concentrate on copper, with additional notes about what to do if using black patina.
+This stained glass tutorial concentrates on copper, with additional notes about what to do if using black patina.

 What You Need